 It’s a welcome return for long-term electric car supporters Ecotricity, which was the first energy company to launch a special tariff but dropped out a few years ago.

-The new package has some highly competitive rates, making it cheaper than the ‘benchmark’ Octopus Go prices for both off peak and the standing charge.
-But this saving is wiped out by the second highest peak rate of any of the tariffs in this list.
+The new package has one highly competitive rate, making it cheaper than the ‘benchmark’ Octopus Go prices for off-peak.
+But this saving is wiped out by the second highest peak rate of any of the tariffs in this list and a standing charge which has shot up since last year.

-Like the others here you get five hours of cheap charging, but you’ll need to reset all your timers when the clocks change though and the low-cost electricity is from 12am-5am in winter and 1am-6am when the clocks change for summer.
+Like the others here you get five hours of cheap charging, but you’ll need to reset all your timers when the clocks change though, as the low-cost electricity is from 12am-5am in winter and 1am-6am when the clocks change for summer.

 The Ecotricity tariff is also fixed for 12 months.
 While this gives some security, it will also mean you are locked in if prices fall and there’s a £100 exit charge (per fuel - so £200 if you take gas too).
 There's no requirement to own a certain type of charger or need to prove EV ownership - the package is open to anyone with a smart meter.